-CAUSE:
+CAUSE

-• STB's control activities performed to review and approve the financial statements and footnotes were not adequately designed and implemented to prevent or detect and correct errors and omissions in the financial statements and footnotes.
+- An appropriate corrective action plan was not developed and implemented during FY 2021, FY 2022, or FY 2023. - STB's control activities performed to review and approve the financial statements and footnotes were not adequately designed and implemented to prevent or detect and correct errors in the financial statement footnotes. - Based on management's internal review comments, it is unclear whether the review process was completed for all financial statements and footnotes.

-EFFECT:
+EFFECT